amusecode/amuse/doc/tutorial/grid_boundary.rst

 You can specify a custom boundary condition by setting the boundary condition parameters to ``interface``.
-After these parameters have been set and commited you can change the boundary values by filling in the correct boundary grid.
+After these parameters have been set and committed you can change the boundary values by filling in the correct boundary grid.
 These boundary grids do not overlap but patch together to form a larger cuboid around the grid cuboid.
 The x-boundary conditions have N boundary cells in the x direction